georgeadamson/facade-script/readme.md

 ### `wait="..."` (milliseconds)

-Delay n milliseconds after being triggered, before adding the script or iframe to the page.
+After being triggered, delay n milliseconds before adding the script or iframe to the page.

 ```js
 <facade-script